weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 9. Close the PowerShell window and continue to the next task.

-In this task, you have successfully created a new security group and configured Azure AD settings to restrict the creation of new groups to members of this group only.
+In this task, you have successfully created a new security group and configured Entra ID (Azure AD) settings to restrict the creation of new groups to members of this group only.
 At the end of the task, you have successfully tested the new group creation restrictions.

 #### Task 3 - Configure a new naming policy

 As part of your Teams planning project, you will configure the naming policy where each new Microsoft 365 group or team needs to comply with the organization’s regulations on naming objects.
 Each group name should start with the letters **Group** and end with the **Country** attribute of the owners’ location.
 Furthermore, there is an internal regulation that forbids using the following specific keywords in Teams names: **CEO**, **Payroll**, and **HR**.

-1. Connect to the **Client 1 VM** and browse to Azure AD admin center (https://aad.portal.azure.com/) as **MOD Administrator**.
+1. Connect to the **Client 1 VM** and browse to Entra ID (Azure AD) admin center (https://entra.microsoft.com, https://aad.portal.azure.com/) as **MOD Administrator**.

 2. On the left navigation pane, select **Identity** > **Groups**.